 - 1890 CSS was increasingly involved with issues such as the rolling and watering of carriageways and repairs to footways.

 - 1909 The CSS was now mainly concerned with grants to highway authorities to construct and maintain roads.
-The Development and Roads Improvement Act of 1909 created a Roads Board which, subject to Treason approval, had powers to issue such grants.
+The Development and Roads Improvement Act of 1909 created a Roads Board which, subject to Treasury approval, had powers to issue such grants.

-- 1919 The Ministry of Transport was founded and with it, came links with the society.
+- 1919 The Ministry of Transport was founded and with it, came links with the Society.

-- 1920s Additional funds were made available for unemployed relief schemes and routes such as the Great West Road were built.
+- 1920s Additional funds were made available for unemployed relief schemes, and routes such as the Great West Road were built.

 - 1930s The road network expanded and, in 1936, the first trunk roads were designated.
 For the first time, the Government was proposing to be a Highway Authority in its own right.